jarusll/the-logs/index.md

 # 2022-06-12

 Spent the whole day reading about lexers and parsers.
-I have the grammer and lexer ready.
+I have the grammar and lexer ready.
 I am using `nearley`.
 I should have the prototype ready tomorrow.

 Also I found out Oracle cloud has free eligible arm machines with upto 12 core and 72 gigs of memory.
 I tried out 4core and 6gig config and it's way better than the micro instance which crashes under heavy workloads.
 I will test it out for the coming days.